 Note that while it is not a feature of the card itself, Delta has a “rollover” policy where any extra MQMs earned are rolled into next year’s status.

-The Delta Reserve® Credit Card from American Express offers a number of nice perks, and these are all listed below.
+The Delta Reserve card offers a number of nice perks, and these are all listed below.

 Delta Sky Club access – Card members have complimentary access to the Delta Sky Club, where they can enjoy beverages and snacks, as well as Wi-Fi access, satellite TV, private restrooms, and more!

 Concierge service – Concierge service is available to cardholders day or night.
 Regardless of whether you need to select a restaurant, show, or even a personalized gift – just give the service a call.